MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/progress-reporter-class.md

 ```

 #### Parameters
- `_ProgressType`
+*_ProgressType*<br/>
 The payload type of each progress notification reported through the progress reporter.

 ## Members